-We are open and ready to support you!
+We are here to support you virtually!

-As we continue to monitor and meet established safety guidelines in response to the novel coronavirus (COVID-19) outbreak, our offices are still open and operating in a virtual format.
-You can reach us by phone at (909) 537-5493 or via email at email@example.com.
+As we continue to monitor and meet established safety guidelines in response to the novel coronavirus (COVID-19) outbreak, our offices are open and operating in a virtual format.
+You can reach us by email at firstname.lastname@example.org.
 We will respond as quickly as possible.
 Please keep a close watch for new announcements.
 Many of them, as well as several resources, can be found on CSUSB’s dedicated COVID-19/Coronavirus Information web page.

 Thank you and stay safe.

-RAFFMA International Museum Week 2020
+RAFFMA International Museum Week 2021

-The Robert and Frances Fullerton Museum of Art will be celebrating International Museum Week 2020 and we want all of you to join in!
+The Robert and Frances Fullerton Museum of Art will be celebrating International Museum Week 2021 and we want all of you to join in!

 The objective of International Museum Week is to raise awareness on the fact that, “museums are an important means of cultural exchange, enrichment of cultures and development of mutual understanding, cooperation and peace among peoples”.

-A large part of the week long celebration is the Emerging Artist Virtual Exhibition!
+A large part of the week-long celebration is the Emerging Artist Virtual Exhibition!
 We invite ALL emerging artists (students, staff, faculty, and community) to participate in a new form of exhibition.
 As much as we wish we could all be together in the museum, the current situation prevents this.
 So in the meantime, we want to still connect and bring the community together.

 See below for all submission details and share with your friends/family!